Sourceress raises $3.5M to find candidates that managers want without realizing it

 “The advantage is that when you source and you go outbound as a company, people feel like, oh, you want them,” Qiu said.
 “You’re extending a hand out to them, and then they can choose to take your hand or not take your hand.
 It makes you feel like you’re wanted, that you have these options, that you could go somewhere.
 The problem today is sourcing is so transactional, you hire sourcers who are on contract or not on contract.
 It’s hard for you as a sourcer to spend time personalizing and customizing an approach, and the tools aren’t really there.”

 For example, just because someone doesn’t have experience with a specific programming language doesn’t mean they can’t be trained in that language.
-So, rather than completely ignore a candidate because they don’t have experience working in Javascript, Sourceress should pick up on a candidate with years of experience using Python and flag them as someone worth flagging as a potential hire.
+So, rather than completely ignore a candidate because they don’t have experience working in JavaScript, Sourceress should pick up on a candidate with years of experience using Python and flag them as someone worth flagging as a potential hire.
 The same might be true of a qualified candidate with experience using that language, but fewer years than what a company sets for its initial standards.

 The problem starts with a phone call with a hiring manager, where that person will detail to Sourceress what they want in a candidate.
 Sourceress then builds a model based on that information and starts scouring for candidates on the avenues that you might expect, trying to bend the boundaries so they aren’t so rigid in their search for candidates.
 Each additional hire tunes those algorithms over time to better look for candidates.
 Right now, Sourceress focuses on engineering and product — because, for now, it makes sense to be working in an area where the team has experience.